Loading figure…

 “Warnock said that one of his primary goals upon assuming office was to oppose voting restrictions and support federal voting reforms.”

-Why: Cosponsoring the Right to Vote Act directly supports the stated position of expanding ballot access and federal voting reforms.
+Why: Cosponsoring the Right to Vote Act directly advances the stated position of expanding access to the ballot and implementing federal voting reforms.

 Read twice and referred to the Committee on the Judiciary.